ucsb-cs148-w24/project-pj01-universityclothing/team/LEARNING.md

 * Kevin will learn React Native and how to create features that interact with Firebase.
 * Justin will learn how to successfully implement a full-scale mobile app backend database design through Firebase.
 * Ridhit will learn how to use React Native and integrate Firebase with it.
+* Jonathan will work on backend and databases, learn about firebase, and how to connect frontend to backend for a mobile app.